Ibrahim Aqil: Biography

 On 21 July 2015, the U.S. Department of the Treasury designated Aqil as closely tied to Hezbollah's leadership and acting on its behalf, along with other senior figures in the organization—Mustafa Badreddine, Fuad Shukr, and Abd al-Nur Shalaan.
 He was identified as playing a key role in Hezbollah's military campaign in Syria by assisting the organization's fighters and Syrian government forces against Syrian rebels during the Syrian Civil War.
 Aqil had also been sought through several 'Red Notices' by Interpol, documenting his long history with the organization, including involvement in the kidnapping and holding of two German citizens in the late 1980s and the 1985–86 Paris attacks.

 In May 2016, following the assassination of Mustafa Badreddine, Aqil was one of two candidates (alongside Fuad Shukr) considered to succeed him as Hezbollah's defence minister (though others identified Fuad Shukr in this role).

 On 10 September 2019, the U.S. Department of State designated him as a Specially Designated Global Terrorist.
 On 18 April 2023, the Rewards for Justice program offered a reward of up to $7 million for information about him.

-Before his death, Aqil served as the head of Hezbollah's operations and was responsible for the Redwan Force, among other things, during the Hezbollah–Israel conflict that began following Hezbollah's attacks on Israel the day after Hamas' October 7 attacks.
+Before his death, Aqil served as the head of Hezbollah's operations and was responsible for the Radwan Force, among other things, during the Hezbollah–Israel conflict that began following Hezbollah's attacks on Israel the day after Hamas' October 7 attacks.
 He also led Hezbollah's tunnel project in Lebanon.
 He was reportedly injured during the 2024 Lebanon pager explosions and released from the hospital on the day of his assassination.
 In the event of an Israeli invasion of Lebanon, Aqil's unit had planned to conduct a counter-operation, similar to the October 7 attacks, in northern Israel.
 The unit would also be involved in defending southern Lebanon from an Israeli invasion.